GLP-1 Companion · Guides

 Week 1: 3-4g per day (approximately one-third of target dose) Week 2: 6-8g per day Week 3: 10-12g per day Ongoing: 12g per day (the dose validated by the EFSA health claim)

 Take with at least 250ml of water per serving.
 Can be mixed into any cold or warm beverage, or added to food.
 Nearly tasteless.
+If bloating occurs at any step, hold at that dose for an additional 3-5 days before increasing.

 Combined approach

-Timing: the oral GLP-1 complication
+Timing: the oral semaglutide complication

 If you take injectable GLP-1 medications (the weekly injection), timing is straightforward.
 Take your fiber supplement at any consistent time of day that works for your routine.